dabizzbee-I-T-Solutions/aura-journal/PRIVACY_POLICY.md

 ---

-By using Aura Journal, you agree to this Privacy Policy.
+By using Aura, you agree to this Privacy Policy.